Save time at the gate and at tech… Download & Print your tech sheet here.

 • FIA-approved helmets which are acceptable for use in Rally events are acceptable for Drifting events.

-2. Face shield, goggles or similar face protection (conventional eyeglasses are not sufficient) shall be worn while competing in any car with less than a stock-size windshield.
+2. Face shield, goggles or similar face protection (conventional eyeglasses are not sufficient) shall be worn while in any car with less than a stock-size windshield.

 3. Shoes covering the entire foot shall be worn.